My latest organized visit to Hamburg began with a train from Freiburg

 building.
 In 1844, Altona was a Danish port city on the Elbe River.

-Subsequently, the station was opened on the king's birthday for
+Subsequently, the station was opened on the king's birthday, September 18, 1844, for the Christian VIII Østersø Jernbane (King Christian VIII Baltic Railway).

 The bus tour ended at Gänsemarkt, the gateway to Hamburg's Christmas markets.
-The former geese market (Germans adopted the turkey only after the war) is an appropriate seasonal place.
+The former goose market (Germans adopted turkey only after the war) is a fitting seasonal spot.

 As in the past,

-the obligatory sightseeing tour by bus rounded the Außenalster
+the obligatory bus tour sightseeing tour rounded the Außenalster

 (Outer Alster), traveled along the Reeperbahn to Altona, and up the Elbe